Dougu-Asa/Dougu/documents/diary/refactor.md

 Currently working on an issue with CurrMembersDropdown and SwapEquipment, stemming from a problem with SwapUser.current reference.
 They seem to be misaligned, and the CurrMembersDropdown is unmounting at different times than SwapEquipment, leading to issues.

+# 7-19-24 to 7-21-24
+## Swap Equipment
+Swap Equipment is the most difficult screen to break down, simply because it relies on handling all the equipment and overlay calculations on the same screen.
+My main refactoring for now is just to setup a dragging overlay component and try to simplify the code, in the interest of not wasting all my time trying to find a perfect solution.

+After finally refactoring the code, I realized the previous problem I had with the equipment being dragged despite not being touched was that the AnimatedView was getting too large, so I had to hardcode some values.
+Additionally, I now believe it would be better to do dragging functionality by first having the user hold on a circle for 1-2 seconds before it is then dragged, similar to apps on a phone.
+That should make horizontal scrolling much smoother.

 These links seem important for linking native nfc scanner with my app:
 [Custom Native Code](https://docs.expo.dev/workflow/customizing/)
 [Example](https://docs.expo.dev/modules/native-module-tutorial/)